A1rPun/castle-crashers-resource/Mechanics/Relics.md

 - Used in CC & CCR for an EXP glitch on the first antlion in desert
 - Used in PS3 CC for an EXP glitch on the pillars in industrial castle
 - It was used in Xbox360 CC for an EXP glitch on catfish, that was patched
-- Glitched on PS3 insane mode, you can bring it over from normal mode if you need it
 - Makes an annoying sound if you throw it at beefy/horn doors
 - Release a frozen beefy by throwing a boomerang, the beefy timer stays frozen
 - Used to line up enemies for a juggle, throw it at the start of a wave